- What and Why

 (Please note this is just an overview, not a definitive training document)

 The administrator then starts to build the workflow by adding as many steps as required and joining them using the decision routes.
 The workflow can also contain loops.
-Name the steps exactly how you want.
+Workflow builder will let you name the steps exactly how you want.

 Each step is now ready to be configured -